 Graywater is simply all of the other water that is used domestically.
-It can become contaminated as the result of direct human activity, such as washing clothes and dishes.
-Natural processes, such as the run off from storms, can introduce contaminants like silt and other debris into the domestic water supply.
+It can become contaminated as a result of direct human activity, such as washing clothes and dishes.
+Natural processes, such as the runoff from storms, can introduce contaminants like silt and other debris into the domestic water supply.

 Domestic wastewater is typically treated with processes that remove solids and other contaminants via impounding and sedimentation.
 Chemicals such as chlorine are then usually added to kill bacteria and other disease-causing pathogens.

 Industrial Wastewater Treatment

 Industrial wastewater is divided based on the types of contaminants it contains: organic and inorganic.
 Like the domestic water supply, industrial wastewater can be affected by natural processes such as runoff and erosion.

 Effective treatment of industrial wastewater is very different from the processes used to filter and sanitize domestic wastewater.
 Industrial wastewater typically needs multiple processes and stages to reduce contamination to levels that are considered safe.

 Sometimes, industrial wastewater cannot be rendered safe via treatment.
 When this occurs, it must be contained to prevent its release into the environment.

 Industrial wastewater treatments vary widely and are generally dependent upon concentration levels of specific types of contaminants.
 A moving bed biofilm reactor (MBBR) is one of the newer biological treatment methods that can reduce organic and inorganic contaminants concentrations.

 It is viewed as friendly to the environment because it reduces or eliminates coagulation and flocculation treatments.
 These treatments use chemicals to counteract negatively charged particles and facilitate the removal of solids and clarify the water.
 It reduces the need for filtration via the sedimentation process, making the treatment process faster.